fvsteinbach/Harvard-CS50/README.md

 ### Rocket Blaster

-The concept on the game was, I wanted the random meteors fell on the screen and as soon as the rocket touched any of them, printed on the screen a message of game over with the points that the user made.
+I wanted the random meteors falling on the screen and as soon as the rocket touched any of them, a message would be printed on the screen saying "game over" with the points that the user made.

 Every meteor that fell off the screen (reaching the bottom) counted 1 point.

 **This is how it came out:**